 (ii) a clear understanding of the specific behaviours that lead to excellent safety performance.

-Stewart states, “top management must be committed to excellence and drive the agenda by establishing a vision, values and goals, and by seeing that all line managers have safety improvement objectives that are measured via safety audit performance and by personal visible involvement.1
+Stewart asserts that top management must commit to excellence and drive the agenda by establishing a vision, values, and goals.
+They should ensure that all line managers have safety improvement objectives measured through safety audit performance and personal visible involvement.1

 Take-away: Get you leaders on board, before your start the journey.
 You may need to assist them to curate their story: Why is safety important to them?